My book The Solar House begins:

 I recently came upon a quotation from Susan C. Piedmont-Palladino which caused me to reflect again on some of these larger questions:

 I generally agree with the premise, that the stereotypical 70s solar house created a 'stigma' which damaged the social movement.
-Is the "solar house," as a generic brand, still stigmatized?
+Is the solar house, as a type, still stigmatized?
 Probably.
 I've spoken of an "Age of Aquarius hangover" on occasion.

 Still, it would be a shame, I think, if anyone interpreted the historical lesson to mean that progressive social movements should avoid experimental architecture.
 Of all the possible motives for architecture to explore new forms, surely free renewable energy is compelling enough...